content hub

 8 phrases to end a phone call

-As a busy business owner, you want your clients and sales leads to feel heard, but you don't have the time for extended phone calls, nor do your team members.
-If you frequently find yourself in situations where you're unsure how to end a phone call in a timely manner, you may want to consider outsourcing phone call management.
+As a busy business owner, you want your clients and potential leads to feel heard, but you don't have the time for extended phone calls, nor do your team members.
+If you frequently find yourself in situations where calls drag on past their productive conclusion, you may want to consider outsourcing phone call management.

 Written by Maddy Martin